tinganho/desubsample/README.md

 desubsample
 ===============

 Safari subsamples JPEG pictures to 1/4 or 1/16 of the original decoded image.
 Subsample is a way to make mobile web browser consume less memory by just storing a part of the decoded data by scaling down.
 Though displaying a small part of the decoded image have some implication especially on canvas.
-On a canvas the image is scaled down 1/4 or 1/16.
-This libarary scales up the image 1/4 or 1/16 to the original size.
+On a canvas using `drawImage()` the image is scaled down 1/4 or 1/16, and due to EXIF orientation some pictures get totally wrong rendered.

+Use this libarary if you want to get rid of the problem caused by subsampling and EXIF orientation.

 ####Usage
 ```javascript